bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*5RWAkuw8fkbTV6MRabyfhQ.png" class="graf-image" /></figure>### AND

-A _lexical environment_ is an abstraction that holds **identifier-variable mapping**.
+A *lexical environment* is an abstraction that holds **identifier-variable mapping**.
 I**dentifier** refers to the name of variables/functions, and **the variable** is the reference to actual object \[including function object\] or primitive value.

 This is similar to an object with a method on it…

-In the picture below… sayHi (and name) are identifiers and the function and (string "bryan") are variable values.
+In the picture below… sayHi (and name) are identifiers and the function and (string “bryan”) are variable values.

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*ewwHx4vO170sT3tneB--2A.png" class="graf-image" /></figure>#### Accessing variables outside of the immediate lexical scope creates a closure.

 A closure is to put it simply, when a nested function is defined inside of another function gains access to the outer functions variables.

-Returning the nested function from the 'parent function' that enclosed the nested function definition, allows you to maintain access to the local variables, (arguments, and potentially even more inner function declarations) of its outer function… without exposing the variables or arguments of outer function…. to any of the other functions that were not declared inside of it.
+Returning the nested function from the ‘parent function’ that enclosed the nested function definition, allows you to maintain access to the local variables, (arguments, and potentially even more inner function declarations) of its outer function… without exposing the variables or arguments of outer function…. to any of the other functions that were not declared inside of it.

-### What is "this" Context
+### What is “this” Context

 Context is most often determined by how a function is invoked.